-To celebrate this milestone and continue sharing the love, we decided to round up 100 things we love about Puerto Rico just for you.
-So, if you’re feeling inspired by this list, pack a bag and charge your phone – you’ll be captioning #NoFilterNeeded in no time.
+There are many things to love about the heart and soul of the Caribbean, but to get you started, we decided to round up 100 things we love about Puerto Rico just for you.
+So, if you’re feeling inspired by this list, pack a bag and charge your phone – you’ll be captioning #NoFilterNeeded and #IslandVibes in no time.

 Lesser known but equally inspiring is Caja de Muertos island, off the coast of Ponce, where you’ll find beautiful mangroves, sandy beaches, coral reefs, and caves.
 You can explore – as long as you don’t disturb the flora and fauna – and enjoy the crystal-clear waters at the beach.

 Puerto Rico’s forests are another illustration of the Island’s bio-diversity.
 From dry forest to rainforest, the Island presents a variety of landscapes that offer trails, historic sites, and even ziplines – along with habitat for flora and fauna.

 Hike to remote beaches, birdwatch, or ride a bike through Guánica’s Dry Forest.
 Designated as a United Nations International Biosphere, it is one of the most extensive tropical dry forests in the world.
 Make sure you bring lots of water to stay hydrated as you explore this magnificent dry forest.

 The opposite of Guánica’s forest, Toro Negro is a cloud forest nestled in the central region of the Island.
 The park includes sections of nine rivers and two lakes where you can fish, kayak, or boat.
 You can also walk along its paths, bathe in natural pools, and enjoy its recreational areas, all of which are very popular with campers.